 Domain name and hosting is essential to any website.
 Your domain name should reflect your ecommerce store name and should be easy to spell, so that visitors can find your website hassle-free.
 Avoid strange spelling and numbers or symbols within your domain name as these are difficult to explain and type into an address bar.

-As part of your ecommerce website, you can choose to manage your own web hosting, or choose an option whereby your platform provider manages your hosting on your behalf.
+As part of your ecommerce website, you can choose to manage your own web hosting, or choose an option whereby your website design company manages your hosting on your behalf.
 For flexibility, managing hosting yourself is a better option and will generally be cheaper.
 Avoid incredibly cheap hosting as this can often indicate shared servers that result in slow website speeds and can negatively impact on your SEO (your website’s ability to rank in the organic search results).

 Decide on a phone policy